patrikduch/phantom-wallet-starter/README.md

 # phantom-wallet-starter

-Example of FE connector to a Phantom wallet.
+Example of a frontend connector to a Phantom wallet.

 ## Features